mse-parallel-programming/game-of-life/REPORT.md

 #define DEAD false
 ```

 However, what was more baffling is, that the new approach crippled performance really bad.
-Maybe the combination of openmp compiler directives with defined values resulted in unoptimizable code but that is pure speculation.
+Doubling runtime & worse.Maybe the combination of openmp compiler directives with defined values resulted in unoptimizable code but that is pure speculation.
 This change was quickly reverted and not investigated further.

 ## Benchmarks